 The protection of your personal data is important to us.
 Therefore we wish to inform you below about the general data privacy principles according to EU GDPR at Fr.
-Meyer's Sohn (GmbH & Co.) (hereafter "FMS" or "us", "we" and "our"), with which every FMS company pledges to comply.
+Meyer's Sohn (GmbH & Co.) (hereafter "FMS" or "us", "we" and "our").

 Responsibility and Scope